conduktor/conduktor-docs/docs/navigation/console/ksqldb.md

 The Queries tab gives you all the currently running queries on this ksqlDB cluster.

 The table has of the following columns:

 - Query ID
 - Output topic: when application, the topic into which the query is writing to
 - Type: Either **Persistent** for the queries originating from CREATE statements or **Push** for Queries executed by users in the Query Editor or via calls to `/query-stream` endpoint

-Click on the **Peristent** type queries to see more information (Fields, kSQL)
+Click on the **Persistent** type queries to see more information (Fields, kSQL)

 ![Queries](assets/ksql_queries_list.png)

 ## Editor tab

 :::info
 Check the [ksqlDB syntax](https://docs.ksqldb.io/en/latest/reference/sql/syntax/lexical-structure/) to figure out how to execute queries and statements
 :::